In the following article, we’re going to discuss the different types of enterprise applications, take a closer look at the...

 That said, by the end of this stage, you should also have a Software Requirements Specification document your designers and developers will use in the next stages.

 Based on the documentation, your designers will now begin drafting initial visual concepts for your product.
 Once you accept the direction presented in the wireframes, they will work on high-fidelity prototypes.
 After each design module is finalized, they will pass on the designs and documentation to the development team.

 4. Development and Coding

 Development and coding is the longest stage in the software product development process.
 It’s about translating product requirements into an actual, usable product.
-Developers have to make sure that the code corresponds to product specifications and that it meets the expectations of the stakeholders.
-However, if all previous stages were carefully executed, and the programmers end up with a clear SRS document, which they can follow closely, then the coding phase should go smoothly.
+Developers have to make sure that the code corresponds to product specifications and meets the stakeholders’ expectations.
+However, if all previous stages were carefully executed and the programmers ended up with a clear SRS document, which they can follow closely, the coding phase should go smoothly.

-Now that the software has been coded, it’s time for testing to make sure there are no bugs or errors that would make the software hard to use, or even unusable.
-This process differs depending on the company but usually, a team of Quality Assurance engineers applies a variety of frameworks and tools to conduct a set of tests, including:
+Now that the software has been coded, it’s time for testing to make sure there are no bugs or errors that would make the software hard to use or unusable.
+This process differs depending on the company, but usually, a team of Quality Assurance engineers applies a variety of frameworks and tools to conduct a set of tests, including:

 - functionality testing

 - user acceptance testing

 - systems integration